TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-update.md

 “It goes cold at low flow rates” is a very subjective statement from someone shivering in the shower.
 I decided to do some science and measure temperature at the bathroom tap at different flow rates.
 To minimize the number of variables I used stored hot water.
 The heat pump isn't running.
 I checked the temperature at the start and end of my tests to make sure the store temperature hadn’t had time to drop during testing.

 My first test was with water from the overnight DHW run a few hours previously.
 Tank temperature was at 51°C. Temperature at the tap was 40C at 6L/min, 33C at 4L/min and 29C at 2L/min.
 There's clearly something wrong here.
-Allowing for a couple of degrees drop to get to the tap, I should be seeing temperatures of at least 48°C.
+Allowing for some temperature drop to get to the tap, I should be seeing at least 48°C.

 I did a second test with freshly heated water, the tank temperature reading 62°C. This time I thought to try it with the tap fully open.
-I got 48°C at 12L/min, 43°C at 5L and 33°C at 2L.
+I got 48°C at 12L/min, 43°C at 5L/min and 33°C at 2L/min.

 The valve is an ESBE 370/570 series thermostatic mixing valve.
 I went and found the [product page](https://esbe.eu/group/products/thermostatic-mixing-valves/vta370-vta570) on their website and went through the details with a fine tooth comb.